How can I get copies of a divorce case?

 - Your written request

 - A check payable to the Superior Court, and

 To know the amount of the check, look under "Preparing a copy of any record, proceeding or paper on file" in the certification and copy fees section of the local fee schedule linked to the Court's Fees page.
 There is an additional charge for a certified copy.
 See "Certified copy of marriage or domestic partnership dissolution record (requested by any other applicant)" in the certification and copy fees section of the fee schedule.

 To locate your divorce papers, the Court will need the case number.
-If you do not know your divorce case number, you can try looking up your case online by doing an index search at the Court's Case Info website (at www.sccaseinfo.org ), searching for your or your spouse's name ("party name") at the time of the divorce.
+If you do not know your divorce case number, you can try looking up your case online by doing an index search on the Court's Case Information Portal , searching for your or your spouse's name ("party name") at the time of the divorce.
 Generally, divorce records for the last 10 years are on this website.